ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 + To configure a realm file system secret volume store:
     + Navigate to Realms > Realm Name > Secret Stores.
 + Select the store you want to modify.
 + Enter the directory file name in the Directory field.
-This directory must be available to all AM instances, for example, by converting it to a shared filesystem, or by creating and maintaining it and its files across instances.
+This directory must be available to all AM instances; for example, by converting it to a shared filesystem, or by creating and maintaining it and its files across instances.
 + (Optional) Enter a suffix to add to the name of each secret in the File suffix field.
 For example, .txt.
-+ From the Value format drop-down list, select one of the following:
++ Select one of the following from the Value format drop-down list:
-    + Plain Text: the secret is provided in UTF-8 encoded text. <b>This type of secret is used in this toolkit example</b>
+    + Plain Text: the secret is provided in UTF-8 encoded text. <b>This type of secret is used in this toolkit example</b>.
     + Base64 encoded: the secret is provided in Base64 encoded binary values.
     + Encrypted text: the plain text secrets are encrypted using AM's encryption key, found at Deployment > Servers > Security > Encryption.
     + Encrypted Base64 encoded: the Base64 encoded binary values are encrypted using AM's encryption key.
     + Encrypted HMAC key: the Base64 encoded binary representation of the HMAC key is encrypted using AM's encryption key.
     + BASE64_HMAC_KEY: the Base64 encoded binary representation of the HMAC key.
 + Save your changes.
-+ On the AM instance filesystem, create the directory path configured in the Directory field when the secret store was created.
++ On the AM instance's file system, create the directory path configured in the Directory field when the secret store was created.
 + Add all the files containing the secrets into the directory.

 + <b>Example:</b>